New Teacher Induction Program

 - Developing and coordinating the delivery of Collaborative Professional Learning at the District Office

-- Communicating with California CTC in order to fulfill requirements to maintain Accreditation as an LEA
+- Communicating with California CTC in order to fulfill requirements to maintain accreditation as an LEA

 - Monitoring Induction completion progress of PTs and coordinating Portfolio Review process